dragonflypl/web-wiki/WebPack4Babel7React/README.md

 ### Adding Enzyme

-- `npm i enzyme enzyme-adapter-react-16 -D`
+- `npm i enzyme enzyme-adapter-react-16 enzyme-to-json -D`

-- make it work with Jest by adding `setup.js`: `setupTestFrameworkScriptFile: '<rootDir>/test/setup.js'`, with this content:
+- make it work with Jest by adding to `setup.js`:
+  - `snapshotSerializers: ['enzyme-to-json/serializer']`
+  - `setupTestFrameworkScriptFile: '<rootDir>/test/setup.js'`, with this content

 ```js
 import Enzyme from 'enzyme';